Antarctica is changing. The impact could be catastrophic

 She’s seen it with her own eyes.

-The photographer has been visiting Antarctica on and off since 2004, working on expedition ships for National Geographic.
+The photographer has been visiting Antarctica on and off since 2004, working on expedition ships from companies such as National Geographic and Hurtigruten.
 In just the past few years, she has witnessed a noticeable change on the continent.

 “What I have seen from 2016 to now, it's like a different place altogether,” she said.